-Nicole Gutman is a composer who incorporates theater and interdisciplinary art into her music.
-Narrative and the natural world are her primary inspirations.
-Almost all her music tells a story or conveys some kind of physical or emotional setting through onomatopoeia in the music and/or theatrical direction executed by the musicians.
+Nicole Gutman is a composer known for incorporating theater and interdisciplinary collaboration into her music.
+Narrative and nature are her primary inspirations.
+Almost all her music tells a story or conveys a physical or emotional setting through onomatopoeia and theatrical direction executed by the musicians.

-Nicole attains a Bachelor of Music in Composition from Oberlin Conservatory of Music where she studied with Lewis Nielson and Josh Levine.
+Nicole holds a Bachelor of Music in Composition from the Oberlin Conservatory of Music, where she studied with Lewis Nielson and Josh Levine.
 Other teachers include; composition/electronic music — Aaron Helgeson, Tom Lopez, Joo Wan Park, Sam Pluta, Sky Macklay, and Craig Levesque; voice — Perri Montane, Nicole Levesque, Tracy Chebra and Danielle Sinclair; art/video — Donald Harvey, Sam Pluta, and Susan Bleignier.